-Looked After Children (LAC)
+Children in Care (CiC)

 Different terms are used to describe children/young people in care.
-The term 'children in care' (CiC), or 'children looked after' (CLA), is also used to refer to looked after children.
+The term 'looked after children (LAC), or 'children looked after' (CLA), are also used to refer to Children in Care.
 Telford & Wrekin have adopted the term Children in Care (CiC) after consultation with Voice Care Council.

-Looked after children include the following:
+Children in Care include the following: